REGISTRATION WILL OPEN IN DECEMBER 2018.

 - Program Eligibility

-The program is open to art and design students who have completed at least one semester of college or university.
+The program is open to art and design students who have completed at least one semester of college or university and/or will be enrolled in college or university in fall 2019.
 Portfolio submission is not required to attend.
 Students without an art or design background who are interested in participating should contact [email protected].

 - Program Dates, Tuition & Housing Fees

-July 9-27, 2018 2018 Tuition: $2400 (includes weekend and evening activities' program fees) 2018 Housing: $1650 (optional, shared room accommodation; includes breakfast Monday - Friday) Health Insurance: All students must have their own health insurance.
+July 8-26, 2019 2019 Tuition: $2520 (tuition includes a $250 nonrefundable program fee for withdrawal) 2019 Housing: $1725 (optional, shared room accommodation) Health Insurance: All students must have their own health insurance.
 Supplies: Students are responsible for their own supplies.
 A supply list will be provided prior to the start of the course.

 - Course Offerings